Pond-Dakota Mission Park

 Quote from Two Volunteer Missionaries (1893).

-This house, the centerpiece at Pond-Dakota Mission Park, was the 19th century dwelling of Gideon and Agnes Hopkins Pond during the mid- to late-1800s. the Ponds served as missionaries to the Dakota Indians, farmers and ministers to the young community of Bloomington, Minnesota.
+This house, the centerpiece at Pond-Dakota Mission Park, was the dwelling of Gideon Pond and Agnes Hopkins Pond from the mid-1800s to the early 1900s.
+The Ponds served as missionaries to the Dakota Indians, and as farmers and ministers in the young community of Bloomington, Minnesota.

 Following a move from the Lake Calhoun area in 1843, Gideon Pond and Eli Pettijohn built a two-story log mission house near this site.
 Nine years later in 1852, Pond built a wood frame “preemption” house to lay claim to the ownership of the land.
 In 1856 Pond and some hired help constructed the Federal-style brick house you will see if you visit the site today.
 Attached to the wooden preemption house, it was constructed from a supply of approximately 60,000 bricks made of clay dug out of the river bottoms.
 Shortly thereafter, the log mission house was dismantled and the timbers were used to construct a split-level barn.